Biccavolu

-Bikkavolu is a village in East Godavari district in the state of Andhra Pradesh in India.
+Biccavolu is a village in East Godavari district in the state of Andhra Pradesh in India.
 The village is known for its famous Subrahmanya Swamy Temple.

 Geography

 Bikkavolu is located at 16.9500°N 82.0500°E. It has an average elevation of 12 meters (42 feet).

+History

+Bikkavolu was also known as Birudanka Rayapuram during the reign of Vengi Chalukyas.